andrewjkerr/cis4301-exam3-review/cis4301-exam3-notes.md

 K-Means are used to group together data with smiliar information which can be used to identify distinct groups that the data represents.

+Good video on K-Means: https://www.youtube.com/watch?v=zHbxbb2ye3E (Thanks Dania!)
+If you skip to 1:33, there's a great demo using playing cards.

 ### Steps

 1. Choose K - # of clusters.